lenstrv/lenstrv/README.md

 ### Hi there, I'm Elena 👋

-- 🔭 I’m M.S. student in Data Analytics
+🔭 I’m M.S. student in Data Analytics
--  ⚡ I’m currently working on projects, related to web-scraping
--  💬 Python, SQL, Tableau, PostgreSQL
+⚡ I’m currently working on projects, related to web-scraping My stack: Python, SQL, Tableau, PostgreSQL

 <!--
 **lenstrv/lenstrv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.